Looking for a Static Caravan near Cleobury Mortimer?

 Postman Pat…had nothing on Simon Evans

 Near St. Mary’s Church the start of a published walk, the Simon Evans Way, which follows the footsteps of a writer and broadcaster who was once the postman in Cleobury Mortimer.
 Seventy years ago, Simon Evans who had been gassed and wounded in WWI, was prescribed “a little walking to strengthen my weakened legs and fresh air … to strengthen my lungs.”
 Such a shame Simon wouldn’t have known the team at Lodge Coppice.
 He carried the mail over 75,000 miles around Cleobury Mortimer.
 His books and broadcasts on the wireless captured the charm of the town and in particular of his ‘round’, along the River Rea.
-The Simon Evans Way traces his route and twists and turns along the meanders of the beautiful River Rea to form a figure of eight from the old post office, up and down the valley.
+The Simon Evans Way traces his route and twists and turns along the meanders of the beautiful river Rea to form a figure of eight from the old post office, up and down the valley.

 Static Caravan owners visit St. Mary’s Church – Cleobury Mortimer